darbinreyes/subparprogrammer/C/euclid/Euclid.VII.4.md

 "Examples are the exclusion of goto-statements and of procedures with more than **one** output parameter. " -Dijkstra // I will try to avoid more that one output in my C code, if possible.

-"If now CD measures AB, since it also measures itself" - VII.2 // This quote shows that the property that b|a holds in the case b = a.
+"If now CD measures AB, since it also measures **itself**" - VII.2 // This quote shows that the property that b|a holds in the case b = a.
 I use this in the implementation of measures().